MD2Korg/software.md2k.org/content/howto/mPerf/phone-setupS8t.md

 +++
-title = "mPerf Verizon Phone Setup" description = "Instructions for users about setting up their new phones" keywords = []
+title = "mPerf T-Mobile Phone Setup" description = "Instructions for users about setting up their new phones" keywords = []
 +++